jimbro1000/virtual6809/README.md

  * PSH and PUL
  * JSR
  * RTS
+ * RTI
  * short branch
  * long branch
  * EXG and TFR

 indexed/indirect addressing is not implemented
-ALU is partially implemented (add, subtract, add with carry, subtract with carry, and)
-condition logic contained in control register not ALU
+ALU is fully implemented but condition logic contained in control register not ALU

-The processor bootstraps correctly using the vector stored at 0xfffe
+The processor bootstraps correctly using the hard reset vector stored at 0xfffe.
+If no memory exists at that address it will be interpreted as starting from 0x0000.

 ## Video ##